bbsmithy/bsmithdev-static/src/posts/lessons-learnt-working-on-side-projects.md

 Over the last few years i've worked on 4 side projects.
 One was a personal trainer website for matching you with personal trainers in Dublin (not released).
 The second one was a website/image archive for my old school [https://benildus-college.firebaseapp.com/](<(https://www.npmjs.com/package/picky-scrape)>) with React and Firebase.
-The third was a web app for organising secondary schools online study resources (never released).
+The third was a web app for organizing secondary schools online study resources (never released).
 The fourth was a joint venture building a car buy and sell app with a tinder like interface.
 I worked on that for about a year and I left the project during summer 2019 on good terms.
 The guys kept working on the project and have done a great job releasing it recently with a great response from users.
 You can check that out here [https://www.sweep.ie/](https://www.sweep.ie/).

-I'm currently working on a project called devkeep.io that helps developers build their personal online knowledge base.
+I'm currently working on a project called devkeep that helps developers organise their online research/learning.

 Here are some lessons I've learnt about working on side projects over the last few years.